-We recently had a brief for a client who seldom cooked, and had no interest in the kitchen.
-The property is also a 2nd home, rarely used.
-The problem was we were planing on changing the layout of her property, from a 2 bedroom to a 3 bedroom and required the room currently housing the kitchen to become that 3rd bedroom.
+We have been looking back on a previous brief for a client who seldom cooked, and had no interest in the kitchen.
+The property was also a 2nd home, rarely used.
+The problem was, we were planing on changing the layout of her property, from a 2 bedroom to a 3 bedroom and required the room currently housing the kitchen to become that 3rd bedroom.
 The dead entrance space was perfect for the new kitchen, but would then be open plan and become the main view from the front door and living room.
 So in order to please the client, and not drop a conspicuous kitchen next to her lovely lounge, we teamed up with the talented Magnus at Roundhouse to help us disguise the kitchen so that it fit seamlessly into the room.

-Pocket doors have been incorporated, so that they can be slid open to reveal the whole kitchen and avoid the problem of having to open and shut multiple doors.
+Pocket doors were incorporated, so that they can be slid open to reveal the whole kitchen and avoid the problem of having to open and shut multiple doors.
 The hand polished doors also have the advantage of completely hiding their contents, and looking like an art piece when closed.

 Extra storage would be provided by drawers under the bench seating and a dresser/sideboard in the lounge would provide additional space for more formal crockery/glassware.